nickmanning214/fajita/README.md

     viewModel.listenTo(team,"set:teamDescription",function(){this.set("paragraph_content",team.get("teamDescription"))})

 Now `HeaderParagraphView` is not married to `Team` with its template variables.
 Theoretically, you could re-use `HeaderParagraphView` in another application with a completely different model.
-Underneath `//application code`, you see all of the code that is necessary to make the app run.
-When you start to make a lot more views in this manner, you realize there is a lot of boilerplate code with this approach.

-## Vision

-The vision behind Fajita is to provide an efficent way to link a deep view and a deep model, and have the view automatically update when changes to the model occur.

-We want to improve on this by
+In Fajita Views, you don't need to explicitly make a seperate viewModel.
+A viewModel is instantiated automatically inside the constructor of Fajita.View.
+This viewModel is supposed to be like a private variable.
+You can get a property from the viewModel with `Fajita.View:get`, and you can set a property on the viewModel with `Fajita.View:set`.

+Furthermore, all of that code under `//application code` is not necessary.
+The view automatically listens to the viewModel and renders the template when the viewModel changes.

+Passing a model in is optional.
+If you have no model, you can change the viewModel explicitly with `viewModel.set`.
+The initial values of the viewModel are equal to a `defaults` hash in the constructor.

+If you pass a model in, you can also map model properties to viewModel properties using a `templateVariables` hash.

 ## Fajita.Model